-Merger, then, is the operation that collapses everything into the (initially empty) new emotional field.Merger wipes out the internally emotionally-relevantly-classified known; and specification filters the incoming unknown as emotionally-irrelevant.
-Just as paying attention to something implies not paying attention to other things, similarly, in emotional cognition, knowing something newly implies ignoring, both past knowledge and a lot of incoming potential knowledge.
+Merger, then, is the operation that collapses everything into the (initially empty) new emotional field.Merger wipes out the internally emotionally-relevantly-classified known; and specification filters the incoming unknown as emotionally relevant or irrelevant.
+Just as paying attention to something implies not paying attention to other things, similarly in emotional cognition knowing something new implies ignoring both past knowledge (by merger) and a lot of inflowing potential knowledge (by specification).
 Thus as emotions swap in and out, consciousness throbs in a rhythm of inclusion and exclusion, with revaluation and both attending and ignoring as fundamental mechanisms.

-Perhaps the logicality of our thought derives from our interior spatial representations.
+If that were given, then perhaps the logicality of our thought derives from our interior spatial representations.
 If in a picture in our heads A is to the left of B and B is to the left of C, then we can read off the picture that A is to the left of C, by looking at the picture.
-Then when the symbolic logician comes along and says "Leftness is transitive" (etc., we go back to our pictures and verify for arbitrary examples that it is so.
+Then when the symbolic logician comes along and utters, or writes, "Leftness is transitive" (or other symbol sequences), we go back to our pictures and verify for arbitrary examples that it is and must be so.

 On the one hand, flummoxed by the logicians we think, How could it be otherwise?
 And we give them the credit for a solid symbolic reasoning system which we can even use in our computers, in a symbolic la-la land where a few bits implements some logical form and with syllogisms and other bit-manipulating rules our computers can "reason", and we trust our rockets and nukes and phones and social media accounts to them.
-I'm not saying they are wrong, but they've lost their spatial grounding.
-We on the other hand are talking about how organisms work, and one thing we know whenever we open our eyes or ears and look and detect the pets walking around, we as organisms represent space.
+I'm not saying they are wrong, but they've lost their spatial grounding where they originally and ultimately made and make sense.
+We here, on the other hand, are talking about how organisms work, and one thing we know whenever we open our eyes or ears and look and detect the pets walking around, we as organisms represent space.